-- TWV, supported by TWA, TWO and TWF proposed that the intermediate state should be "green" and not "medium green". - TWF proposed rewording to delete reference to plane shapes being "mathematically determined". - nnn TWF proposed a reference be made to TGP/14.2.
+- ^{fff} Revised wording proposed by TWA and supported by TWO and TWF, with additional reference to qualitative characteristics added, but TC-EDC recommended that this reference be removed. - ^{ggg} Proposal based on discussions in TWPs and agreed by the TC-EDC. - ^{hhh} Addition proposed by TWF. - iii New wording developed by TC-EDC based on a proposal made by the TWV and supported by TWA, TWO and TWF. - ^{jjj} The TWF proposed the inclusion of a "1-5" and a "1-4" scale.
+Elise Buitendag (Coordinator of TGP/7) proposed that the "1-5" scale should be called the "limited" range. - ^{kkk} Redrafting based on comments from the TWA, TWO and TWF. - ^{III} Redrafting proposed as a consequence of other proposed changes in this section. - ^{mmm} Elise Buitendag (Coordinator of TGP/7) proposed that the "1-4" scale should be rejected because the characteristics involved would be pseudo-qualitative (if the actual distribution of states is "asymmetric"), or should use the 3,5,7,9 or 1,3,5,7 if it is just that the majority of varieties lies at one end of the scale.
+In the case of the examples in section 3.5.3: Example 1 should be presented as apex/base shape (PQ); Example 2 might be PQ and, if not, should be presented as 3,5,7,9 with state 3 "moderately convex"; State 3 is likely to be PQ.
+The TC-EDC also questioned how a variety with a state of expression, for example, between moderately and strongly obtuse in Example 1, could be adequately described. - nnn TWV, supported by TWA, TWO and TWF proposed that the intermediate state should be "green" and not "medium green".
+However, the TC-EDC recommended that "medium green" should be used for clarity. - 000 TWF proposed a reference be made to TGP/14.2.
 New proposed wording is intended to clarify that most color characteristics are pseudo-qualitative.
-The wording is based on discussions in the TWV concerning the draft Test Guidelines for Melon (TG/104/5(proj.1) and the terms used are those found in the RHS Colour Chart. - TWF proposed a reference be made to TGP/14.2.
-New proposed wording is intended to clarify that "shape" characteristics are pseudo-qualitative. - ppp The TWO, supported by the TWF, proposed that the title of this should be "Recommendations for conducting the examination". - qqq The TC agreed that this section should be revised to clarify the importance of illustrations as an alternative to example varieties. - TT Amendment proposed by the TWA and supported by the TWO and TWF. - sss Amendment proposed by the TWA and supported by the TWO and TWF. - ttt Proposed by TWF. - uuu Change proposed by TWO and TWF. - vvv The TC agreed that this should be revised with a better term than "components." - www Addition proposed by TWF. - xxx At the request of the TWA, supported by the TWO and TWF, the section for regional example varieties has been moved to a separate page and possibility for controlling environment introduced. - yyy Redrafted on the basis of a proposal from the TWA, supported by the TWO and TWF. - ZZZ Procedure based on proposals from TWV and TWA, supported by TWO and TWF. - naaa Drafted on the basis of discussions in the TWPs. - bbbb No consensus on whether an example should be provided in all cases, or whether it should be optional. - The table presented here is not complete.
-It is intended to illustrate how the final table or database would look.
-At the suggestion of the TWF, the final collection will be divided into different sections (e.g. shape, color etc.) and will be presented as full scales (e.g. 1, 3, 5, 7, 9 for the 1-9 scale). - The source of common characteristics (e.g. Plant: height) will not be provided.
+The wording is based on discussions in the TWV concerning the draft Test Guidelines for Melon (TG/104/5(proj.1) and the terms used are those found in the RHS Colour Chart. - ^{ppp} TWF proposed a reference be made to TGP/14.2.
+New proposed wording is intended to clarify that most "shape" characteristics are pseudo-qualitative. - ^{qqq} The TWO, supported by the TWF, proposed that the title of this should be "Recommendations for conducting the examination". - ^{rrr} The TC agreed that this section should be revised to clarify the importance of illustrations as an alternative to example varieties. - ^{sss} Amendment proposed by the TWA and supported by the TWO and TWF. - tt Amendment proposed by the TWA and supported by the TWO and TWF. - ^{uuu} Proposed by TWF. - ^{vvv} Change proposed by TWO and TWF. - ^{www} The TC agreed that this should be revised with a better term than "components." - ^{xxx} At the request of the TWA, supported by the TWO and TWF, the section for regional example varieties has been moved to a separate page and possibility for controlling environment introduced. - ^{yyy} Redrafted on the basis of a proposal from the TWA, supported by the TWO and TWF. - ^{zzz} Procedure based on proposals from TWV and TWA, supported by TWO and TWF. - ^{aaaa} Drafted on the basis of discussions in the TWPs. - ^{bbbb} At the suggestion of the TWF, the final collection will be divided into different sections (e.g. shape, color etc.) and will be presented as full scales (e.g. 1, 3, 5, 7, 9 for the 1-9 scale). - ^{cccc} The source of common characteristics (e.g. Plant: height) will not be provided.